mkohler/cython_swig/README.rst

 .. class:: handout

-    We have an interface

-    That's a very C thing to do.

-   How does that translate to Python?
+    So we'll a simple struct to our header file.

+    And a function that takes a pointer to a struct.

 adder.c: pair_add()
 ===================